University of Central Florida College of Business Administration

-The University of Central Florida College of Business Administration is an academic college of the University of Central Florida located in Orlando, Florida, United States.
+The University of Central Florida Barry S. Miller College of Business is an academic college of the University of Central Florida located in Orlando, Florida, United States.
 The dean of the college is Paul Jarley, Ph.D.

-The College of Business Administration offers programs in accounting, economics, finance, business administration, management, marketing, real estate and taxation, which were developed in response to the demands of the Central Florida community.
+The Barry S. Miller College of Business offers programs in accounting, economics, finance, business administration, management, marketing, real estate and taxation, which were developed in response to the demands of the Central Florida community.
 The curriculum focuses on specific competencies that are integrated throughout all coursework: Teamwork, Communication, Creativity, Adaptation to Change, Diversity, and Ethics.

 History and academics

 Established in 1968, the college offers degrees at the bachelor’s, master’s, doctoral, and executive levels.
 All programs, as well as the Kenneth G. Dixon School of Accounting are accredited by the Association to Advance Collegiate Schools of Business.
 The Master of Science in Real Estate program is the newest program in the school.